Find Your Parts

 The Smart Car brand, originally a collaboration between Mercedes-Benz (Daimler AG) and Swatch, was launched in 1998 with a focus on compact, fuel-efficient urban mobility.
 As documented by Warren & Rhodes (2006), the “smart” concept stood for Swatch Mercedes ART, integrating sustainability, cost efficiency, and modular design.
 Production and engineering oversight of Smart engines has always been managed under the Mercedes-Benz automobile division, which continues to support Smart’s drivetrain and chassis technology.

-Within Smart’s own lineup, engine compatibility follows a compact modular design philosophy derived from Mercedes-Benz’s small-displacement powertrain program.
+Within Smart's own lineup, engine compatibility follows a compact modular design philosophy derived from Mercedes-Benz's small-displacement powertrain program.
 Most Smart models, including the Fortwo, Forfour, and EQ variants, share the same rear-engine layout and transaxle configuration, allowing wide interchangeability between petrol and electric versions of similar generations.
+Understanding smart car engine specifications is critical before purchasing a replacement.
 The earliest Smart Fortwo models (1998–2006) used 599 cc and 698 cc three-cylinder turbocharged petrol engines, coded M160.910 and M160.950, designed and produced by Mercedes-Benz.
 These Smart Fortwo engines were cross-compatible between coupe and cabriolet variants, as well as the Smart City-Coupé and Smart Roadster, with only minor ECU and exhaust adjustments.

 Within its own brand ecosystem, Smart has designed its engines and components to be interchangeable across Fortwo, Forfour, and EQ models.
 The 999 cc three-cylinder engine (engine code M132.910, built by Mercedes-Benz) can be swapped between petrol Fortwo and Forfour versions without major modification, since both models share the same rear-mounted engine architecture and gearbox alignment.